-There is much to debate in this definition.
+There is much to debate in the above definition of sustainable development.
 What are essential needs?
 What is meant by environmental limitations?
-What is a state of technology and social organization?
+What is a state of technology and social organisation?
 What kinds of developments, and for whom, and why?
 Who gets to decide these things?
-Here, an additional crucial feature of the WCED formula comes to the fore, concerning not just the outcomes of sustainable developments, but the processes by which they are realized.
+Here, an additional crucial feature of the WCED formula comes to the fore, concerning not just the outcomes of sustainable developments, but the processes by which they are realised.

-Sadly neglected in subsequent policy debate (but still just about present in the Sustainable Development Goals), the WCED here consistently emphasised the importance of "effective citizen participation" and "greater democracy".
-This highlights that the political and technological changes envisaged in this approach as necessary to achieve greater sustainability chime closely with what is described in this thinkpiece as innovation democracy.
+Sadly neglected in subsequent policy debate (but still just about present in the Sustainable Development Goals), the WCED here consistently emphasised the importance of 'effective citizen participation' and

+'greater democracy'.
+This highlights that the political and technological changes envisaged in this approach as necessary to achieve greater sustainability chime closely with what is described in this working paper as innovation democracy (Wakeford 2004).

 Either way, innovation is central to the kinds of transformation in technology and social organisation required for sustainable development.
-In this, any application of principles of sustainability in innovation has to grapple with questions of the driving purposes and the particular ways in which values of human wellbeing, social justice and environmental integrity are conceived and addressed (Agyeman 2013).
+In this, any application of principles of sustainability in innovation has to grapple with questions of the driving purposes and the particular ways in which values of human wellbeing, social justice and environmental integrity are conceived and addressed (Agyeman 2013; Jacobs 1999).
 In short, the issues are not so much about the overall pace of innovation as with the details of its direction.